gkswjdgns59/HCI_Pacific/README.md

 ###  SelectGuestDialog
 > SelectGuestDialog.js
-- Popup accordion enabling you to select guests.
-You can choose from the guestbook by searching and selecting them, or directly adding new guests.
+- Popup accordion enabling you to select guests
+- You can choose from the guestbook by searching and selecting them, or directly adding new guests

 <br/>

 ###  Single_guest
 > Single_guest.js
-- Returns each guest with their blob(shape), name, and coin managing bar.
+- Returns each guest with their blob(shape), name, and coin managing bar

 <br/>